sheltermanager/asm3/doc/manual/options.rst

   this option is on, a log record is created every time you change an animal's weight so you can track the history of an animal's wieght with reports and graphs.

-* Anonymize personal data after this many years: If this option is on, the system will automatically anonymize person records this many years after their creation.
-Anonymizing will blank the name, email, address and telephone fields.
-The city, state and zipcode (town, county and postcode for other locales) will be retained along with the rest of the person data for statistics and reporting.
-This option helps organisations in the EU to comply with data retention policies and the GDPR by removing identifiable personal data.

-  To be anonymized, a record needs to be older than the retention period, and all payments, movements or log entries attached to the person must be older than the retention period.
-The person record cannot have any flag that indicates an ongoing relationship with the shelter.
-These flags are:

-   aco, adoptioncoordinator, retailer, homechecker, member, shelter, foster, staff, vet, volunteer

-.. warning:: Once anonymized, personal data is gone forever and cannot be recovered.

 Diary
 -----